Enrolments at Australian universities increased 56% in 2002-2015, but only 32% in STEM due to a crash of 23% in IT numbers.

-The 2017 ACDS AGM will be held at the Mercure Hotel Broadway, Sydney on October 23 and 24.
-It will include a tour of the University of Sydney’s NanoScience Hub on the afternoon of the 23rd, followed by dinner at Darling Harbour at the Adria Bar Restaurant.
+The 2017 ACDS AGM was held at the Mercure Hotel Broadway, Sydney on October 23 and 24.
+It included a tour of the University of Sydney’s NanoScience Hub on the afternoon of the 23rd, followed by dinner at Darling Harbour at the Adria Bar Restaurant.

-The AGM opening address will be given by David Learmonth, Deputy Secretary, Higher Education, Research and International Cluster, DET, speaking on, among other things, research impact and industry engagement.
-It will be followed by a high profile panel, that includes Australia’s Chief Scientist Dr Alan Finkel, discussing building effective industry connections.
+The AGM opening address was given by David Learmonth, Deputy Secretary, Higher Education, Research and International Cluster, DET, speaking on, among other things, research impact and industry engagement.
+It was then followed by a high profile panel, that included Australia’s Chief Scientist Dr Alan Finkel, discussing building effective industry connections.

 On Wednesday 23 August, Universities Australia released an analysis showing that science would bear a larger proportion of the impact of proposed cuts to the higher education budget.

 Yesterday the ACDS released our response to this analysis, supporting Universities Australia’s call on Parliament and the Senate to rethink the proposed cuts.

 We believe that the proposed cuts would seriously undermine Australia’s efforts to prepare its young people and its economy for the future.